zinccat/gguf_offload/README.md

 For DeepSeek-R1 671B 1.58bit quantization
 - gguf_offload: ~14s prefill, ~0.5s decode (bounded by pcie bandwidth, should be around 0.3 on a proper pcie 4.0 machine)

+Update: With caching frequently used experts, we can achieve 4-5 token/s!

 ## Potential bugs
 Surge GPU memory usage